VisTrails/VisTrails/doc/usersguide/job_submission.rst

 keeps track of all jobs and enables you to:

 * Check jobs - Checks if the job has completed through the handle mechanism, either the selected workflow/module or all.
-* Pause jobs - A paused workflow will not be checked by the `Check All` button.
+* Pause jobs - A paused workflow will not be checked by the timer or `Check All` button.
 * View standard output/error for running jobs - If implemented by the handle.
 * Delete running workflows/modules.
 * Set time interval for automatic job checking.
-* Set flag for waiting for job to finish.
+* Set flag for waiting for job to finish (Automatic job execution).

 .. _fig-list_job-monitor: